How It Began

 Getting back to what happened.
 A couple of days after the light was found missing, D called.
 I had an extensive list of topics to talk to her about, this being one among them.
 A list of points that cannot be called as ‘happy’ things to talk about.

 I wasted little time on basic niceties and got down to business almost immediately.
 As soon as I started talking about these not no “nice’ things, D started to become a little uneasy.

 Then it was time, time to talk about the missing object.

 I was direct and to-the-point.
 I let her know that we could not be found the reading light and asked her if she knew where it was?
 She said she didn’t.

 I reiterated how angry her dad had been, how the anger had been directed at me and was holding me responsible to find it.
 I urged to tell me in case she had it.
 She repeated she did not have it.

 The conversation was becoming increasingly uncomfortable for both of us.
 I felt like I was interrogating her.

 And, if I was not liking the tone of my voice, I know just how terrible she must have felt.

-The only thing that I can say in my defence is that they have limited time per week for phone calls – which I did not wish to utilise discussing these difficult, unhappy topics.
+The only thing that I can say in my defense is that they have limited time per week for phone calls – which I did not wish to utilize discussing these difficult, unhappy topics.
 I was hoping to eke a confession out of her as quickly as possible, find the damn thing and move on to happier things.

 Immediately I knew I had made mistakes.